TiendaNube/api-docs/resources/product_variant.md

 Updates the entire `ProductVariant` collection owned by a specific `Product`.
 Use this endpoint to add, modify or remove `ProductVariant`s in one single batch operation.

+If the operation is successful, all the variants sent in the request will be the current and only variants for the `Product`.

 Each `ProductVariant` will be identified by its value combination.
 If a specified value combination doesn't exist, a new `ProductVariant` will be created, otherwise, the `ProductVariant` matching that value combination will be updated.
 Value combinations that aren't present in the request body, identify `ProductVariant`s that will be deleted.

 #### PUT /products/1234/variants